First Look: Scoping Out NYC’s Newest Craft Beer Spots

 Because the city can’t seem to go a week without a new beer spot opening, First Look is our roundup of the latest places to open that specialize in craft beer - bars, restaurants, and stores.
-This week, First Look ventures to the latest beer bar to hit 9th Avenue in Hell’s Kitchen, a new location of a craft beer chainlet in Williamsburg, and new downtown craft beer hideaway.
+This week, we take a look at four new spots from the Upper East Side to Brooklyn.